qosf/qosf.org/qosf.org/mentorship_cohort_3.md

 *Project description*: The major challenge of the logistics industry is to come up with the optimal delivery plan for hundreds and thousands of delivery clients with a given number of available vehicles.
 This mathematical problem is known as the Vehicle Routing Problem (VRP).
 In this project, we look at the case of the VRP with a single depot and a fixed number of vehicles and try to minimize the total distance covered by the vehicles using D-Wave Systems.
 We compare various quantum algorithms against each other using different D-Wave solvers.
 We also compare D-Wave results against the classical CPLEX and IBM Qiskit results.

+*Mentees*:
-*Mentee*: **[Shantom Borah](https://github.com/arkonaire)** is a final year undergraduate at BITS Pilani, India, currently in the final stages of completing his double majors in Physics and Electrical & Electronics Engineering.
+- **[Shantom Borah](https://github.com/arkonaire)** is a final year undergraduate at BITS Pilani, India, currently in the final stages of completing his double majors in Physics and Electrical & Electronics Engineering.
 Other than Quantum Computation and Information, he is also interested in Digital Electronics, Signal Processing, and Artificial Intelligence for games [linkedin](https://in.linkedin.com/in/shantom-borah-69811a149 ).
+- **[Avneesh Verma](https://vectorbolt.github.io/landing-page.html )**  is a 17-year-old at Richmond Hill High School in Canada who loves quantum computing and STEM education.
+He likes making animated videos to explain concepts in math and science [github](https://github.com/VectorBolt) [youtube](https://www.youtube.com/channel/UCN3uzbzGgzp75Cl2Ai73QSA) [linkedin](https://www.linkedin.com/in/avneesh-verma/).
+- **[Aniket Sanjay Sinha](https://www.linkedin.com/in/sinha-aniket/)** has recently graduated from the Indian Institute of Information Technology Ranchi with a Bachelor of Technology in Electronics and Communications Engineering (class of 2021).
+His interest lies in learning and developing algorithms to use current and near-term quantum computers to solve real-world problems [github](https://github.com/Aniket-235).

 *Mentor*: **[Dr. Vesselin G. Gueorguiev](https://www.linkedin.com/in/vgg-consulting/)**  is a physics [researcher](https://www.researchgate.net/profile/Vesselin_Gueorguiev2) affiliated with the Ronin Institute for [Independent Scholarship](http://ronininstitute.org/research-scholars/vesselin-gueorguiev/) and the [Institute for Advanced Physical Studies](http://iaps.institute/people/).
 His team AlphaQ won the [2020 CDL Quantum Hackathon](https://github.com/VGGatGitHub/Hackathon2020).
 He is active in AI and ML Hackathon space as well [personal website](https://devpost.com/vggconsulting).
-In 2020 he was one of the mentors  for cohort#2 of the QOSF - see project [QOSF cohort#2] (https://github.com/VGGatGitHub?tab=projects&q=is:closed).
+In 2020 he was one of the mentors  for cohort#2 of the QOSF - see project [QOSF cohort#2](https://github.com/VGGatGitHub?tab=projects&q=is:closed).

 *Links*: [Repository](https://github.com/VGGatGitHub/QOSF-cohort3).